connordw-sa/GD-Backend/README.md

 // Frontend

-- Vite React app with routing - i (basic routing of login amd main)
+- Vite React app with routing - i (basic routing of login and main)
 - Login functionality - !i
 - Board with pieces and legal moves only - !i (pieces display, most moves are validated eg. check, checkmate, but castling and en passant are tricky)